Our current Ophthalmology residents.

-Remington Horesh, D.O.
-PGY-III is an Ophthalmology Resident with the Philadelphia College of Osteopathic Medicine.
+Remington Horesh, DO, PGY-IV, is the Chief PGY4 Ophthalmology Resident with the Philadelphia College of Osteopathic Medicine.
 Growing up in sunny South Florida, he earned his Bachelor's Degree in Biotechnology along with a minor in Chemistry from the University of Florida.
 He subsequently received his medical degree at Lake Erie College of Osteopathic Medicine's Bradenton campus in 2015.
 In 2016, he completed his internship with PCOM and now continues with the program to advance his clinical and surgical training in ophthalmology.
 After hours, Remington spends his time playing music, traveling, and training in the Martial Arts.

-Usma Chatha, D.O.
-PGY-II is an Ophthalmology Resident with the Philadelphia College of Osteopathic Medicine.
+Usma Chatha, DO, PGY-III, is a PGY3 Ophthalmology Resident with the Philadelphia College of Osteopathic Medicine.
 Originally from Pittsburgh, PA, she earned her Bachelor’s Degree in Neuroscience from the University of Pittsburgh in 2011.
 Usma then completed her medical training at Philadelphia College of Osteopathic Medicine.
 She was actively involved in research at Wills Eye Hospital during her medical education and presented on the effects of glaucoma surgery on macular thickness at the national ARVO convention in May 2015.
 In her free time, Usma enjoys traveling, cooking, drawing and spending time with friends and family.